City Council Formally Opposes Bill 23, Demands Conservative MPPs Answer to Council

 Oral closing submissions will be heard on March 22-24.

-The Collingwood Inquiry report was issued 11 months after closing arguments.
+The Collingwood Inquiry report was issued 11 months after its closing arguments.

 E-Scooters to Launch in Spring